dnut/http-typed/README.md

-# HTTP Request Response Client
+# HTTP Typed

-Client implementation of a common request-response pattern.
-Simply pass any type into one of the `send` functions or methods, and it will return a result of your desired type. `send` handles serialization, deserialization, and http messaging.
+Client implementation for http communication using custom request and response types.
+Pass any type into a `send` functions or method, and it will return a result of your desired type. `send` handles request serialization, http messaging, and response deserialization.

 To keep this crate simple, it is is oriented towards a specific but very common pattern.
 If your use case meets the following conditions, this crate will work for you:
 1. request-response communication